Knee pain

 Since then I’ve studied, practised and enhanced my skill with knees to the point where it's rare for me to not be able to remove or improve someones knee pain. (see testimonials)

-As with all joints, the pain you are experiencing in your knee can come from damaged or worn joint components, (including ligaments), or from dysfunctional muscle action upon that joint. (see Why do I have symptoms) The important thing to remember is that either damage or dysfunction can cause huge amounts of pain, but only joint or ligament damage may need rest repair or surgery.
+As with all joints, the pain you are experiencing in your knee can come from damaged or worn joint components, (including ligaments), or from dysfunctional muscle action upon that joint. (see Why do I have pain) The important thing to remember is that either damage or dysfunction can cause huge amounts of pain, but only damage may need rest, repair or surgery.

 Soft tissue dysfunction quite simply needs to be fixed through treatment, and your pain will begin to immediately ease.